 If your use is not covered by fair dealing, then please fill in our below.
 Please note:

-Our turnaround time is about a month, but can be longer for complicated requests, or where we have to get approval from authors or estates.
+Our turnaround time is about six weeks, but can be longer for complicated requests, or where we have to get approval from authors or estates.

 We draft our own letters formally granting permissions and issue our own invoices.